OmkarBansod02/Mastra-Electron-App/README.md

-# Mastra Personal Assistant Desktop App
+# Mastra Desktop App

 ## Overview
-The Mastra Personal Assistant Desktop App is an Electron-based application that provides a desktop interface for interacting with the Mastra AI assistant.
+The Mastra Desktop App is an Electron-based application that provides a desktop interface for interacting with the Mastra AI Agent.
 It allows you to connect to your Mastra agent and have conversations right from your desktop.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v16 or higher)